ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Detrend
 =======

-ESMValTool also supports detrending along any dimension using the preprocessor function 'detrend'.
+ESMValCore also supports detrending along any dimension using the preprocessor function 'detrend'.
 This function has two parameters: